iterative/dvc.org/content/docs/user-guide/data-management/remote-storage/amazon-s3.md

 ## Custom authentication

-If you don't have a regular local S3 setup or if you want to change the auth method for some reason, you can set the following config params with `dvc remote modify --local`.
+If you don't have the AWS CLI configured in your machine or if you want to change the auth method for some reason, you can set the following config params with `dvc remote modify --local`.

 <admon type="warn">